odpi/egeria-docs/site/docs/release-notes/roadmap.md

 ![Integration Platform](integration-platform-functional-detail.svg)

-- *Utilities and converters*: support for different standard formats to load industry standard definitions, models, glossaries, and other content packs built on industry standard definitions, models, glossaries and other content packs.
-Examples include JSON-LD, OWL/RDF, XML, ...
-- There are clients written in both Java and Python to aid programmers calling the Egeria services.
-- [Pre-canned connectors to third party technologies](/connectors): popular metadata repositories, databases, data formats and platforms; data movement engines, data virtualization engines, dev ops tools, analytics/AI tools, data catalogs, MDM and user directories, CMDBs, SDLC tools, ...
+- The *[Connector Catalog](/connectors)* provides connectors to popular third party technologies such as metadata repositories, databases, data formats and platforms; data movement engines, data virtualization engines, dev ops tools, analytics/AI tools, data catalogs, MDM and user directories, CMDBs, SDLC tools, ...
+- There are clients written in both *[Java](/guides/developer/java-clients/overview)* and *[Python](/guides/developer/python-clients/overview)* to aid programmers calling the Egeria services.
+- The [content packs](/content-packs) provide metadata, reference data and connector configurations to help get you up-and running with the supplied capability of Egeria.
+They are formatted as [Open Metadata Archives](/concepts/open-metadata-arachive) and can be configured to load at server startup using the [Administration Services](/guides/admin/servers) or while the server is running using the [Runtime Manager OMVS](/services/omvs/runtime-manager/overview).
+- The *[Utilities](https://github.com/odpi/egeria/tree/main/open-metadata-resources/open-metadata-dev-utilities)* and *[reports](https://github.com/odpi/egeria/tree/main/open-metadata-resources/open-metadata-reports)* support common tasks that retrieve and update metadata.
-- [Conformance test suite](/guides/cts/overview): Supports the testing of third party connectors.
+- The *[Conformance test suite (CTS)](/guides/cts/overview)* supports the testing of third party connectors.
 Each type of connector or service is supported by its own test workbench.

 ### Developer platform